 Firefly flees a window.

-Nancy Byrne Iannucci is a historian who teaches history and lives poetry in Troy, NY.
+Nancy Byrne Iannucci teaches history and lives poetry in Troy, NY.
 Her work is published/forthcoming in numerous publications including Bop Dead City, Allegro Poetry Magazine, Gargoyle, Autumn Sky Poetry Daily, Typehouse Literary Magazine, Riggwelter Press, Poetry Breakfast, Three Drops from a Cauldron, Picaroon Poetry, Hobo Camp Review, Dying Dahlia Review to name a few.
 Temptation of Wood is her first published poetry collection.

 Copyright © 2018 Nancy Byrne Iannucci